 Most dental insurance plans do not cover cosmetic services such as tooth whitening.
 Some dental savings plans, however, do cover whitening treatments and other dental cosmetic treatments.

-Dental savings plans enable you to save 10%-60% on your dental care.
+Dental discount plans enable you to save 10-60% on your dental care.
 There are plans that cover all treatments – from braces to dentures, whitening to dental implants.
-To find out more about the advantages of dental plans, the affordable alternative to dental insurance, visit dentalplans.com.
+To find out more about the advantages of dental plans, the affordable alternative to dental insurance, contact us today!.

 Search in Your Area